Support the news

 Harvard Art Museums, ICA, Isabella Stewart Gardner Museum, Museum of Fine Arts - In a joint statement, the museums have announced they are closing to the public at the end of business on Thursday, March 12 until further notice.
 (Note: All of Harvard’s museums, including the museums of science and culture, are currently closed to the public until further notice.)

-MAAM - The MassArt Art Museum (MAAM) will be closed from Thursday, March 12 through Tuesday, March 24.
+MAAM - The MassArt Art Museum (MAAM) will be temporarily closed until further notice.

-Davis Museum at Wellesley College - All public access has been suspended until March 31.
+Davis Museum at Wellesley College - The galleries have been closed and all public programs are suspended until further notice.

 The Paul S. Russell, MD Museum of Medical History and Innovation - Located at MGH, a museum official shared that it “will be closed to the public for the foreseeable future in keeping with the hospital's efforts to limit the number of people visiting the hospital and encourage social distancing."

-The Dance Complex - The building will be closed Monday, March 16 through Sunday, March 29.
+The Dance Complex - The building will be closed through Monday, May 4.

 Trinity Repertory Company - The remainder of the 2019-2020 season has been canceled.

-Merrimack Repertory Theatre - MRT is postponing its productions of “The Lowell Offering” and “Erma Bombeck: At Wit's End,” the two remaining productions of the 2019-20 Season, as well as the annual gala.
+Merrimack Repertory Theatre - MRT is postponing its productions of “The Lowell Offering” and “Erma Bombeck: At Wit's End” to its 2020-21 season.

 Fort Point Theater Channel - Upcoming performances of “Long Day’s Journey Into Night” at Hibernian Hall, previously scheduled for March 17 to April 4, have been canceled.